HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 But we are happy to report that change is happening.
 The largest single absolute change in usage since 2022 was from JPEG, which fell from 40% of all images in 2022 down eight full percentage points to 32% in 2024.
 That's a huge loss over two years.

 Which formats saw more usage to make up the difference?
-WebP picked up three percentage points, SVG both picked up a little more than a percentage point, and AVIF picked up 0.8 points.
+WebP picked up three percentage points, SVG picked up a bit under two percentage points, and AVIF picked up almost a full point.
 Most surprisingly, the oldest and least efficient format of them all, GIF, picked up a percentage point, too.

 And in relative terms, AVIF usage is taking off—we found almost four times more AVIFs served up by the crawled pages than we did two years ago.